 - Look at value books.
 You may have heard about trying to find out the “blue book” value of a used vehicle.
 That comes from the “Kelley Blue Book,” a well-known guide to help determine the value of your car’s exact make, model and year.
 Other good sites include the National Automobile Dealers Association (NADA), Edmunds.com or AutoTrader.com.

 - Hire your own appraiser.
 Get someone who is not part of your insurance company’s auto body network to look at your vehicle with fresh eyes for a second opinion.

 In general, using aftermarket parts will not be a red flag for an insurance company or an excuse to raise your premiums; although you may need to purchase extra insurance if your modifications are significant.
 As long as you communicate with your insurer and keep them informed of any modifications you make to your auto, aftermarket parts can lead to big savings for both you and the insurance company should a claim arise.

-And as with almost every insurance situation, the regulations are different in nearly all 50 states, so always be sure to contact your local insurance commissioner’s office to find out how your metropolitan area handles aftermarket claims.
+And as with almost every insurance situation, the regulations are different in nearly all 50 states, so always be sure to contact your local insurance commissioner’s office to find out how your metropolitan area handles aftermarket car part insurance claims.
 Also, be sure to check out this handy Insurance Information Institute page listing the disclosure requirements for aftermarket part usage in every state.